 My favorite beginner bikes with a clutch I recommend to everyone are:

-How to ride faster without a fast bike
+How to ride faster & safer without a fast bike

 Dirt biking is primarily about the rider – You – when it comes to speed on the trails.
-That’s why I put together some proper techniques to get you started today that will give you more control and confidence.
-Click here to learn more.
+That’s why I put together the proper techniques to get you started today that will give you more confidence.
+Click here to learn how to ride with control.